 Sat nav postcode: DE6 2AY

 There are basic toilet facilities.
 Owned by the National Parks Authority.
-And cost 20p so remember to take some coins with you.
+And cost 20 pence so remember to take some coins with you.
 (This money is used to improve facilities in the Peak District).

-There was also a small ice-cream shop (this was on wheels) so I can imagine it’s only there during busy periods!
+There was also a small ice-cream shop (pictured above this was on wheels) so I can imagine it’s only there during busy periods!

 Car parking costs: £3